 8th Open European Taxidermy Competition 2010, Longarone / Italy

 9th Open European Taxidermy Championships® 2014, Longarone / Italy

 (98 competitors, 14 nations, 209 entries)

 10th Open European Taxidermy Championships® 2015, Oulu / Finland

 (56 competitors, 14 nations, 148 entries)

-Since the 3rd edition 1998, it was always held as open championships with competitors also from e. g.
-USA and Canada.
+Since the 3rd edition in 1998, it was always held as an open championships with competitors from USA and Canada.
 After Finland 1998, the period changed from three to two years.
 Because of the World Taxidermy Championships® editions 2008 and 2012 in Salzburg / Austria, the periods between the 7th, 8th and 9th edition of the ETC® lasted four years.
 To prevent a longer interval of four or more years to the next ETC® because of the planned (and later cancelled) 2016 edition of the WTC® in Salzburg, we decided to accept the invitation of Finland for 2015, only one year after Longarone / Italy.

 Till 2010, each European Taxidermy Championships® was operated with different rules and regulations and different score sheets which sometimes caused confusion.
 Since 2012, when the last competition committee of the ETF was elected, a lot of things have been changed to be more professional.
 The new Competition Committee consisted of only two permanent members plus the next ETC® host.
 This system worked very well.
 The European Taxidermy Championships® (ETC®) became a trademark, mandatory ETC®-Rules & Regulations were introduced together with the ETC®-Species Lists.
 A new definition for ribbons and places was published, and in the background, many items regarding the organization have been amended and professionalized.